mebens/strong/README.md

 * -: `a - b == a:gsub(b, '')`.
 Example: `"Hello" - 'l' == 'Heo'`.
 * *: `a * b == a:rep(b)`.
 Example: `'a' * 3 == 'aaa'`.
 * /: `a / b == a:split(b, true)`.
 See the `split` method.

+# Bugs/Problems

+All methods have tests for them at current.
+Only one thing is known to be non-working, and that is [this test](https://github.com/BlackBulletIV/strong/blob/master/spec.lua#L267) for the `squeeze` method.
+The only way I can think of fixing it is using a very inefficient approach of checking every character in the string, which doesn't sound good.
+If anyone's got suggestions I'd love to hear them.

 # Tests